| WHY

 the end of the 1800’s a new concept was developed among

-horse breeders whereby the recording
+horse breeders whereby the recording horses in order to

-horses in order to track pedigrees evolved into the development
+track pedigrees evolved into the development of breed registries.

-of breed registries.
-This allowed breeders to be more efficient
+This allowed breeders to be more efficient at the art of

-at the art of selective breeding.
-America entered the world
+selective breeding.
+America entered the world of Registered

-became the first registered breed in America!
+the first registered breed in America!

 Where